 Free yourself from the extrovert or introvert label trap.

 According to the English psychologist, extroverts have a lower rate of arousal.
-They need to work harder to get stimulated to the same level than introverts.
-That’s why extroverted people seek bold challenges, new experiences, and crave for company.
+They need to work harder to get stimulated to the same level as introverts.
+That’s why extroverted people seek bold challenges, new experiences, and crave company.

 Conversely, quiet people don’t need others to feel recharged.
 Their voices are already strong — they don’t need to speak louder.
-Also, being alone with one’s thoughts can be as restorative as sleeping.
+Also, being alone with one’s thoughts can be as therapeutic as sleeping.

 Introverts have a lot to say but also value the power of being quiet.
 Silence is not the absence of words, but the presence of focus.
 The only thing introverts hate more than talking about themselves is repeating themselves.